Ella's first exhibition with the gallery in 2020, Drawing from Rocks appeared online from 16th April - 7th June due to the COVID 19 lockdown rules

 Ella is a painter who investigates her own experiences of the world and is interested in describing a process of perception, discovery and regeneration.
 She loves creating layers of associations from scavenged sources and likes the idea of other possibilities underneath layers of paint.

-All of the drawings in this exhibition were made on a hot July day in 2019: drawing outside sitting on the rocks of the Island in St. Ives.
+All of the drawings in her Drawing from Rocks exhibition were made on a hot day in July 2019 whilst drawing 'en Plein air' sitting on the rocks of the Island in St. Ives.
 Originally a fortified headland, it is not an island at all but rather a grassy peninsular sandwiched between Porthmeor Beach and Porthgwidden Beach with the iconic St. Nicholas Chapel set on top of it...

 ....It had been a while since I’d been outside sketching but from time to time I feel the need to go out to look and draw, to study and translate what I see into marks on paper.
 It is a method to help me re-boot something in my brain which sparks new creative ideas.
 The drawings I make are usually a starting point of new paintings.